mcu-tools/mcuboot/docs/design.md

 ## [Swap Status](#swap-status)

-The swap status region allows the boot loader to recover in case it restarts in the middle of an image swap operation.
+The swap status region allows the bootloader to recover in case it restarts in the middle of an image swap operation.
 The swap status region consists of a series of single-byte records.
 These records are written independently, and therefore must be padded according to the minimum write size imposed by the